bifurcationkit/BifurcationKitDocs.jl/docs/src/migration.md

 # Migration from v0.1.x to v0.2.x

 ## IMPORTANT NOTICE
-**New version of the package with modified interface.
+New version of the package with modified interface.
 You are now required to define a `BifurcationProblem` to perform continuation or bifurcation analysis.
-The previous interface is available under the tag 0.1.12 which can be installed by doing**
+The previous interface is available under the tag 0.1.12 which can be installed by doing

-<span style="color:red">`] add BifurcationKit@0.1.12`</span>
+`] add BifurcationKit@0.1.12`

-**The new version provides many bugs fix though.
+The new version provides many bugs fix though.
-(Please note that the docs are up to date).**
+(Please note that the docs are up to date).

 ## Introduction